chen0040/spark-ml-genetic-programming/README.md

 Program program = lgp.fit(context.parallelize(trainingData));
 System.out.println(program);
 ```

+The number of registers of a linea program is set by calling LGP.setRegisterCount(...), the number of registers is usually the a multiple of the
+input dimension of a training data instance.
+For example if the training data has input (x, y) which is 2 dimension, then the number of registers
+may be set to 6 = 2 * 3.

+The cost per observation evaluator computes the training cost of a 'program' on a particular 'observation' (which is an instance of trainingData).

 The last line prints the linear program found by the LGP evolution, a sample of which is shown below: